DaveGut/Test-Code/README.md

 # Hubitat-TP-Link-Integration
 TP-Link devices Hubitat Integration without a need for a Node Applet nor a Kasa Account (login).

+# UPDATED DRIVERS AND APP TO VERSION 4.3.
+DOCUMENTATION UPDATE IN-PROCESS.

 # Update 4.2
 Changes
 1. Application only does device search when run manually.
 (Note:  If an IP address changes, the user runs the app to update.
 To preclude this, set your IP addresses to STATIC in your wifi router.)